 The SD’s foreign arm, SD-Ausland was actually rather inept compared to the Abwehr (naval intelligence).
 Since it was built entirely from the bottom-up, the SD really had no idea how to run complex foreign operations.
 Heydrich may have been grasping at straws when he hired Naujocks.
 Or it may simply be a case of age-old nepotism in which Heydrich hired a man he knew.
 The only real successes of SD-Ausland were in acquiring material from open press sources abroad (which literally involved reading foreign newspapers, hardly an achievement) and minor intelligence sources from ethnic Germans around Europe.

 Heydrich must have been feeling unusually kind, because he kept Naujocks on.
-From 1936 to 1937, Naujocks was sent on a casual tour of Europe to familiarise himself with major cities and locations.
+From 1936 to 1937 Naujocks was sent on a casual tour of Europe to familiarise himself with major cities and locations.
 On SD money.
-At this stage I’m starting to wonder if Heydrich was somehow high on ether when he kept blowing money on this guy, but I digress.
+At this stage I’m starting to wonder if Heydrich was declining in the head when he kept blowing money on Naujocks, but I digress.
 Naujocks travelled to Turkey, Bulgaria, Romania, Greece, Sweden, Norway, Denmark, France and England.

 Accompanied by an SS man who worked for industrial giant AEG, Naujocks would have had the perfect cover if he wished to take the initiative and make contact with potential informers, gather intelligence on key sites in Europe or meet key political figures under the auspice of business to gain valuable information from their chatter, even if these weren’t his orders when he set off.
-Instead, Naujocks made no attempt to do any intelligence work whatsoever or even request to do any, and regarded the trips as recreational.
-At any rate.
-Heydrich seems to have expected him to do none anyway and was apparently content with paying through the (very long) nose for his friend.
+Instead Naujocks made no attempt to do any intelligence work whatsoever or even request to do any, regarding the trips as recreational.
+To be fair, Heydrich seems to have expected him to do none anyway and was apparently content with paying through the (very long) nose for his friend.
+Dictatorships don’t like underlings taking the initiative – especially the Nazi regime.
+Naujocks was well aware of what happened to Ernst Röhm.

-In autumn 1937, Heydrich rewarded Naujocks for his… Erm… Good work, by making him an SS Captain and placing him in SD-Ausland.
+In autumn 1937 Heydrich rewarded Naujocks for his… Erm… Valuable work, by making him an SS Captain and placing him in SD-Ausland.
 Heydrich then rewarded him further by introducing him to Himmler, Goring, Ribbentrop, Goebbels and other senior Nazis.
-In early 1938, Naujocks became a major and was made chief of the South-East Europe sector of SD-Ausland (also known as Office III of the SD).
+In early 1938 Naujocks became a major and was made chief of the South-East Europe sector of SD-Ausland (also known as Office III of the SD).
 Naujocks’ appointment changed very little in SD-Ausland, he tended to rely on patriotic German businessmen working abroad who willingly provided him with information and expected no reimbursement for their services.

-In August he was assigned to the role for which he was most infamous, faking a “Polish attack”.
-German propaganda had portrayed ethnic Germans in Poland as oppressed and miserable for some time.
+In August he was assigned to the role for which he was most infamous, faking a “Polish attack” as part of Operation Himmler.
+The operation was despicably simple; German propaganda had portrayed ethnic Germans in Poland as oppressed and miserable for some time.
 Now something more incriminating was needed.
-The Germans faked several Polish raids on German territory.
-SS and SD men in Polish uniform would attack border posts, terrify locals by spraying their weapons inaccurately, conduct acts of sabotage and withdraw.
-To make the charade more realistic, they took the bodies of several life-sentence concentration camp inmates, gave them lethal injections, stuck them in Polish military uniforms and then riddled them with bullets.
+The Germans faked several Polish raids on German territory, with SS and SD men in Polish uniform attacking border posts, terrifying locals by spraying their weapons inaccurately, conducting acts of sabotage and then withdrawing.
+To make the charade more realistic they took the bodies of several life-sentence concentration camp inmates, gave them lethal injections, stuck them in Polish military uniforms and then riddled them with bullets.
 They were then dumped all around 21 locations near the border to make it appear as if Polish soldiers were raiding poor, innocent Nazi Germany.

-The corpses were dumped all around the station and fake Polish propaganda was broadcast to make it seem as if the station had been occupied after a phoney “takeover” by Polish troops.
+The corpses were dumped all around the station and fake Polish propaganda was broadcast to make it seem as if the station had been occupied by Polish troops.
 A dead “Pole” was placed next to the microphone as if he had been the one making the broadcasts.
 Journalists were brought in to film and report on the grisly scene.

-Promoted to Obersturmführer (first lieutenant) Naujocks participated in acts of killing, intimidation and sabotage against the population of Denmark from 1943-1944, murdering famous Lutheran pastor Kaj Munk.
+Promoted to Obersturmführer (first lieutenant).
+Naujocks participated in acts of killing, intimidation and sabotage against the population of Denmark from 1943-1944, murdering famous Lutheran pastor Kaj Munk.
 He later turned himself over to the approaching American forces in November 1944.
-Despite confessing to his crimes, testifying at Nuremberg and escaping custody before his trial, the police don’t seem to have made a very active effort to get him back; he was able to work as a businessman in Hamburg.
-He allegedly worked with Otto Skorzeny on the ODESSA operation which helped Nazis flee to Latin America before dying of a heart attack in Hamburg on 4 April 1966.
+Despite confessing to his crimes, testifying at Nuremberg and escaping custody before his trial, the police don’t seem to have made a very active effort to get him back; he was able to work as a businessman in Hamburg without seriously attempting to hide.
+He allegedly worked with famous ex-commando Otto Skorzeny on the ODESSA operation which helped Nazis flee to Latin America, before dying of a heart attack in Hamburg on 4 April 1966.
+Largely forgotten in many historical accounts, Naujocks seems content to have left it that way.
+His victims can seek contentment, however, in the knowledge of what’s coming to him in the hereafter.

 Gerwarth 2011, p.
 37